VukMar/deezer-now-playing-card/README.md

 Make sure to install these dependencies in your project if they are not already present.

 ## License
 This code is provided under the MIT License.
-You are free to use and modify it as needed for your projects.
+Read it [HERE](/LICENSE).

 ## Author
 **Vuk Marić**